|Rare Book & Manuscript Library|

 This collection has no restrictions.
 This collection is located off-site.
-You will need to request this material at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 This collection has no restrictions.

 Terms Governing Use and Reproduction

 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.

 Identification of specific item; Date (if known); Name of Collection; Box and Folder; Institute of Current World Affairs Records, Rare Book and Manuscript Library, Columbia University Library.

 Columbia University Libraries, Rare Book and Manuscript Library

 Papers processed 2013.

 2014-12-05 xml document instance created by Carrie Hintz and updated by Adrien Hilton

 2017-03-30 Archived Website series added by Jane Gorjevsky